 Merijn Bisschops is initiator of interdisciplinary performances and works as a composer, photographer and video maker in commission of ensembles and festivals or in collaboration with other artists.
-His work was performed and shown at November Music, Gaudeamus, De Pont, Van Abbemuseum, EYE filmmuseum, Theaterfestival Boulevard, Museum Beeld en Geluid (NL), 48th Dimitria Festival (GR), Procembalo (Italië), NCTU Arts Centre (TW), SE Center for Photography and Cinesonika (US) amongst others.
+His work was performed at November Music, Gaudeamus, De Link, De Pont, Van Abbemuseum, EYE filmmuseum, Theaterfestival Boulevard, Museum Beeld en Geluid (NL), Florianka Recital Hall (PL), 48th Dimitria Festival (GR), Procembalo (Italië), NCTU Arts Centre (TW) amongst others.
+Exhibitions of his work took place at Hilvaria Studio’s, Dat Bolwerck, Museum De Wieger, LocHal, Cacaofabriek (NL), SE Center for Photography, Cinesonika (US).

-As of 2006 Merijn Bisschops is business director and program maker of De Link, an organisation for new music in Tilburg (NL).
+Merijn Bisschops is artistic director of De Link, a concert organisation for new music in Tilburg.

-In the music of Merijn Bisschops, that strikes as filmish, fragile melancholy is in contrast to unpolished sounds and wayward rhythmics.
+In the music of Merijn Bisschops, that strikes as cinematic, fragile melancholy is in contrast to unpolished sounds and wayward rhythmics.
+Influences of spectralism and minimalism predominate.
 As a photographer Bisschops focuses upon abstractness and minimalism.
 With apparent simplicity and a keen eye for image composition and detail, he captures shapes, colours and textures.
-In the monologues Bisschops wrote for his productions, he brings characters into being with an implosive inner world, then gradually unravels their inability to comprehend the outer world.

 Natural shapes, cinema culture, language, philosophy and intrinsic human driving forces are the most important inspirational sources for the work of Merijn Bisschops.
 His versatile artistic vision is reflected especially in his audiovisual performances, in which he forges diverse elements into a whole: a merging of styles, techniques and clichés into a new unity.
 The different disciplines are are equal, support and seek confrontation with each other.
 This ‘esemplastic’ approach has the result that beneath the outer shell of a performance there is always a layer present reflecting on the applied disciplines itself.
 This way sharp-witted associations arise as well as unexpected genre-transgressions, emotional contrast and painful humour.